pmessentials/PMEssentials/README.md

 [![HitCount](http://hits.dwyl.io/pmessentials/PMEssentials.svg)](http://hits.dwyl.io/pmessentials/PMEssentials)

-**Note:** this pluginis being developed mainly for pocketmine API 4.0.0!
-It currently supports 3.0.0 as well, but some features might not work correctly on that version.
-I am not going to doi anything to support 3.0.0 as when 4.0.0 comes out, this plugin will already be up to date.
+**Warning:** this plugin is being developed for API 4.0.0!
+If you are not running on 4.0.0 so not all features may work correctly.

 ## Commands:
 - [x] /feed